 God is an Ecosystem

-Little did they know they had come to the door of someone who had been raised by a parent brought up in that church (or cult, it could easily be argued).
-My dad joined the army and left the church when he was a young man, and with that change, lost everyone dear to him.
+Little did they know they had come to the door of someone who had been raised by a parent brought up in that church, or cult, it could easily be argued.
+My dad joined the army and left the JW church when he was a young man, and in that leaving, lost his mom and everyone dear to him.
 They all turned their backs on him.
 Stationed in Germany, there were no packages filled with cookies, no letters from home, no contact at all.

-During my early childhood my grandma filled my head with horrifying stories of the coming armageddon and warned there were demons all around that wanted my soul.
+I was a pretty young kid when my grandma started filling my head with horrifying, violent stories of the coming armageddon and warned there were demons all around that wanted my soul.
 She scared the shit out of me!
-There was a while there that I really thought I had to fend off demons everywhere and they could easily be hiding in my bedroom.
+I really thought I had to fend off demons everywhere and they could easily be hiding in my bedroom.
 She would often tell stories of satanic toys with glowing red eyes that resisted destruction.
-I think she really honed in on me because I was a sensitive kid, prone toward the spiritual side of life from a very young age.
-She would take me with her to the local Kingdom Hall when she was in town where I would hear similar stories - so I do know it wasn’t just the twisted rantings of one old lady.
+I think she honed in on me because I was a sensitive kid, prone toward the spiritual side of life.
+Sometimes she would bring me along to the local Kingdom Hall where I would hear similar stories recounted, reinforcing the fears she’d planted.

-One day years later in my early adolescence I heard a heated conversation going on behind closed doors.
-It was my dad telling my grandma in no uncertain terms that if she didn’t back off of me she wouldn’t be welcome in our home any longer.
+One summer morning I heard a heated conversation going on behind closed doors.
+It was my dad telling my grandma in no uncertain terms that if she didn’t back off (of me) she wouldn’t be welcome in our home any longer.
 At that point, and for all of my formative years, my dad was pretty opposed to organized religion in general.
 Years later, in his increasing eccentricity, he embraced Catholicism, along with candy making, opera and the study of Egyptology, among other things.
 My mom while identifying somewhat with the strict Christianity she was brought up with, didn’t align herself with any religion and we never attended church.
 To my parents credit, they freely let us explore the spiritual world and I would attend churches across the spectrum with different friend’s families just to see what they were all about.
 I’m a perpetually curious person so I had to find out what was going on behind those closed doors.

 That day of the heated conversation was the last day I saw my grandma.
 She left in tears and we never heard from her again.
 Many years later when my dad died, my sister and I tried to reach her to relay the news and she wouldn’t take our calls.
 We had to call the Kingdom Hall where she lived and give a stranger the message her son had died in hopes that they would let her know.